-A major challenge in field jobs like this is maintaining equilibrium between your personal life and work life.
+A major challenge in Engineering Consultancy Services is maintaining equilibrium between your personal life and work life.
 First off we have to travel a lot, like when the workload is heavy I might have to change 4 states in a single day and second of all there no holidays as such, if you are on site it doesn’t matter if it’s the weekend or a national holiday you have to work because this industry works 24 hours and conversely if there’s no work we get to stay at home even during the weekdays so it can vary.

-Although the pay is very good, people with families are bound to be very inconvenienced by the erratic nature of this job, it’s best suited for bachelors.
+Although the pay is very good, people with families are bound to be very inconvenienced by the erratic nature of the Consultancy Services jobs, it’s best suited for bachelors.

 What are the relevant trends/skills/technologies that are currently commanding premium in your job profile?